rupeshtiwari/rupeshtiwari.github.io/_posts/2018-11-20-establishing-goals.md

 comments: true
 social-share: true
 categories:
-  - Communication
+  - softskill
-  - Personal Development
+  - carrier

 tags:
+  - carrier
-  - Communication
+  - productivity
-  - goals
+  - webdev
-  - Personal Developent
+  - beginners
 description:
   "\n\t\t\t\tSort out your life goals.
 Write them up in a paper using pen.
 When you write goal on paper it becomes more concrete.
 You do not need to worry how